 - Lots of "herbal" supplements.
 The idea being that because they are "herbal" they can't be harmful.
 Belladonna, also called deadly nightshade, which is a poison, is an herb (in small amounts, it can be used as a soporific, but still).
 This also ignores the fact that anyone can be allergic to a plant that is not usually poisonous, making it harmful to him/her.

-- In an extension of this, multiple supplements are now claiming (word for word) "It's all natural, so there are no side effects."
-Depending on the product, this is either a case of misleading truth (it's natural AND there are no side effects), a case of Blatant Lies (it's natural, and there are some side effects, but that's not because it's natural) or a case of selective omission (it's all natural, and there are no side effects...
-There are no PRIMARY effects either, this is basically a placebo to help you psychologically while you do the rest of the stuff we tell you.
-THAT'S what makes you healthy.)
+- In an extension of this, multiple supplements are now claiming (verbatim) "It's all natural, so there are no side effects."
+Depending on the product, this is either a case of misleading truth (it's natural and there are no side effects, whether its primary effect will do you any good or not), a case of Blatant Lies (it's natural, and there are some side effects, but these are just other natural aspects of it) or a case of selective omission.
+(It's all natural, and there are no side effects.
+There are no primary effects either because this is actually just a placebo to help you psychologically while you follow the rest of the instructions we give you.
+Those are what will actually make you healthy.)

 - This is a point in arguments against preservation of endangered species.
 Extinction is a natural event that occurs when a species is no longer fit to survive in its environment.
 Attempting to repopulate a Dying Race works against the natural order in both the target species as well as those that share a niche.
 Not an example of the fallacy when referring to animals that have specifically become endangered due to human activity, such as whaling.

-- This is what happened with a polar bear named Knut: His mother rejected him after he was born, and some people suggested to let him die because that's how it works in the wild (polar bear mothers reject any cubs if she's already raising one or two, leaving them to die), nevermind the fact that polar bears are endangered and this was a big step up in learning how to keep them from dying out.
+This is what happened with a polar bear named Knut: His mother rejected him after he was born, and some people suggested to let him die because that's how it works in the wild (polar bear mothers reject any cubs if she's already raising one or two, leaving them to die), never mind the fact that polar bears are endangered and this was a big step up in learning how to keep them from dying out.
+Also, he wasn't in the wild.

-- This fallacy has been popping up in pop ethical philosophy ever since evolutionary biologists were able to explain why altruism is so widespread.
-People introduced to this for the first time aren't told about how atrocities can be committed as a group, it only means it's possible for ethical behavior to evolve and does nothing to define what is and isn't ethical in the first place, or the ontological issue of whether God intended for humans to evolve in this manner or humans evolved in this manner by naturalistic means.
+- This fallacy has been popping up in pop ethical philosophy ever since evolutionary biologists came up with a working explanation for why altruism is so widespread in nature.
+People introduced to this philosophy for the first time usually aren't told about how the group's natural needs thought to give rise to this altruism can also be used to justify atrocities, do not guarantee the group will develop any decent ethics, and do nothing whatsoever to define what is and isn't ethical in the first place, let alone support any ontological arguments such as whether humans develop this behavior naturally or God influences them to do so.

 - Back in the days when they sold radioactive water to kill off germs and "restore your youthful vigor", the ads reassured potential customers that it wasn't dangerous to their health because "Radium is not a synthetic drug or medicine but an entirely natural element, present in many hot springs famous for their recuperative properties."